KimBergstroem/geoMastermind-Game/README.md

 ## **Features**🔵
 &nbsp;

+### **Future-implementations**🔹
+Features that I will and want to implement in the future in this project would be  better visualisation about scoreboard and how points are calculated.
+I want to implement a timer based point score system.
+The final score will be calculated based on how fast the user was answering the questions and how many correct answers.
+At the scoreboard page, the user will also see how much time was left on the quiz and how much time user was using and also the calculation of it.

+Maybe implement some pictures as well along to the username.
+User should be able to pick a profile picture along with the username, to have a better and more nice UX design in the HighScore Dashboard page.

+I would also love to connect the questions and the 10 quiz questions to an google Geoprahy API, were the question can be randomly displayed and changed.
+Atleast have more questions, and everytime it can be displayed different question.
+If we have 30 questions in our array, we should randomly displaying 10 questions everytime a user presses Start button.
+This will impact the user in a way of not memorizing the quiz and score 10/10 every attempt after tried the quiz multiple times.

+Implement 2-3 different category mini quiz games so that user can chooice.
+Example, Countrys, Landmarks, country-flags.

+&nbsp;
 ### **Accessibility**🔹

 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 I have achieved this by: